PV Weltmeister 2011

-Graph includes all BNA revisions for data of January up till (and included) September 2010.
+Graph includes all published BNA month revisions for data up till (and included) May 2011.

-Graphs BNA 12A (see also 2 details below) - Registered number of installations and total capacity per day at the Bundesnetzagentur office.
+Graphs BNA 12A (see also 4 details below) - Registered number of installations and total capacity per day at the Bundesnetzagentur office.
 All installations have a day-stamp in the Excel files produced by BNA.
 Clearly, the weekend interruptions can be seen in this graph (no or very little entries on weekend days).
-For three details of this graph, showing the end of June 2010, end of September, and the December 2010 reporting peaks, see below.
-All registrations are lined up, starting from January 1, 2009 (beginning of EEG Novelle-dictated registrations at BNA) up till December 2010 at the right of the X-axis.
+For four details of this graph, showing the end of June 2010, end of September 2010, and the December 2010/January 2011 reporting peaks, as well as the "false" June/July 2011 peak, see below.
+All registrations are lined up, starting from January 1, 2009 (beginning of EEG Novelle-dictated registrations at BNA) up till September 30, 2011 at the right of the X-axis.
 In blue-rimmed columns number of installations with scale on right Y-axis; in yellow filled columns total capacity registered on the day shown in kWp, scale on left Y-axis.

 A considerable number of installations (3.007 in the revised data by BNA) got a date-stamp "July 1, 2010", and will "have to do" with feed-in tariffs that are up till 13% lower than those fixed for 20+ years with the date-stamp "June 30, 2010".